Thin knots and the Cabling Conjecture: Remaining Cases and Absolute Gradings

 \begin{lemma} Suppose $K$ is thin with $\tau(K)=-g(K)$, and let $1 < r \leq 2g(K)-1$.
 Then there exists an $[s'] \in \text{Spin}^{c}(S^3_r(K))$ for which every $[s] \neq [\pm s']$ satisfies $MR^{[s]} \not \cong MR^{[s']}$ up to translation. \end{lemma}

-\begin{proof} Recall the labeling scheme from Figure \ref{fig:referenceintersections}.
-The reference intersection $a^s$ is immediately to the left of the $0th$ column if $s \geq 0$, and is similarly immediately to the right of the $0th$ column if $s > 0$.
+\begin{proof} Recall the labeling scheme from Figure \ref{fig:referenceintersections}, and both $U_s$ and $L_s$ defined just before Definition \ref{def:multiset}.
+The reference intersection $a^s$ is a non-vertical intersection immediately to the left of the $0th$ column if $s \geq 0$, and is similarly immediately to the right of the $0th$ column if $s < 0$.
 In general we will label these generators $x_s^l$ and $x_s^r$, respectively.
 Let us dispense with the $w_{s'}=0$ case first.